janus-idp/demo-setup/ansible/README.md

 Most likely an environment variable is not set, or not set correctly.
 Validate, delete the Postgres Database Deployment and re-try the playbook.

 > Note: If there is an issue post the Postgres database creation please delete the database (or the entire namespace) before attempting to rerun the ansible playbook.

+### Login to Argo Cluster

+Admin password can be found on "argocd-cluster" secret.
+And the username is `admin`